uriahf/rtichoke/README.md

 **Why?** In order to compare performance for several different models for the same population.

-**How?** The user is required to provide one vector of predictions for each model in a list and one vector for the outcome of the population.
+**How?** The user is required to provide a list with one vector of predictions for each model and a list with one vector for the outcome of the population.

 <!-- ```{r echo=FALSE} -->
 <!-- library(rtichoke) -->